 Some shapes aren't hard to imagine or depict but they can still have seemingly bizarre properties.
-One of these is known as Gabriel's Horn or Torricelli's Trumpet, because it was first investigated by the Italian physicist and mathematician Evangelista Torricelli (1608–1647) in the early seventeenth century.
+One of these is known as Gabriel's Horn or Torricelli's Trumpet, because it was first investigated by the Italian physicist and mathematician Evangelista Torricelli (1608–1647) in the early 17th century.

 As a young man Torricelli studied in Galileo's home at Arcetri, near Florence, and then, upon Galileo's death, succeeded his teacher as mathematician and philosopher for their good friend and patron, the Grand Duke of Tuscany.